ianmackenzie/elm-geometry-svg/README.md

 package to create SVG diagrams in a flexible and expressive way.
 It contains functions for:

-  - Drawing OpenSolid 2D geometric objects as SVG
+  - Drawing OpenSolid 2D geometry as SVG
   - Applying OpenSolid-based 2D transformations to arbitrary SVG elements
   - Converting SVG between different coordinate systems